prairie shooting star

 Subgenus Auriculastrum

-Section Dodecatheon (shooting star)
+Section Dodecatheon (shooting stars)

 Subordinate Taxa

 Some authorities, including USDA PLANTS and World Flora Online, recognize two subspecies.
 Of these, only the nominate subspecies, ssp. meadia, occurs in Minnesota.
 The range of the two types overlap throughout their entire range.
 There is so much intergradation between the separating characteristics that it is difficult or impossible to confidently assign a subspecies to most specimens.
-For these reasons, most authorities, including ITIS, GRIN, Flora of North America (FNA), and Plants of the World Online, do not recognize any subspecies
+For these reasons, most authorities, including ITIS, GRIN, Flora of North America (FNA), and Plants of the World Online, do not recognize any subspecies.

 Synonyms